pfcoperez/git2mine/README.md

 ## Purpose

-My experience so far, working as software developer for different companies indicates that:
+My experience so far, working as software developer for different companies, indicates that:

 For most of the project management approaches, the developer must report how much time he or she took to fix a bug, implement a change or a new functionality.
 Being, on the other hand, version control systems a practical need for code management implies spending some time writing change descriptions and using them as messages for each code commit/version/...